ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

     * Become a Veritone partner (technology innovator, solution provider, reseller, or distributor) to generate revenue from integrating and/or reselling user licenses, flows, and/or processing (partner agreement required*)<br>
         [Visit the Veritone Partner Page](https://www.veritone.com/partners)

-For the latest aiWARE Ambassador Terms, you can [click here](https://s3.amazonaws.com/static.veritone.com/terms/aiWAREAmbassadorProgramTerms.pdf)

 ## How to build flows and make money? <!-- {docsify-ignore} -->
 Developers and Business Analysts, contribute to the Automate Studio flow library and claim a bounty.
 Here’s how: